Motor Trade Insurance

 - Paying for cover upfront – monthly instalments might feel like the cheaper option, but with admin fees and interest it could add a few extra pounds to your premium.

-- Increasing your voluntary excess – agreeing to a higher excess can help to lower premiums, but make sure you can still afford it because you’ll need to pay the excess before a claim can proceed.
+- Increasing your voluntary excess – agreeing to a higher excess on your motor trade insurance can help to lower premiums, but make sure you can still afford it because you’ll need to pay the excess before a claim can proceed.

 Of course, the simplest and quickest way to find the right motor trade insurance quote for you is to use an unbiased insurance comparison website like Quotezone.co.uk.
 We bring you dozens of deals so you can find a quote that meets your business needs without breaking the bank.